trimble-oss/website-modus.trimble.com/content/foundations/typography.md

       </tbody>
     </table>

-### Infield
+### In-Field

-Incab base fonts size is 22px for Andorid use sp (scalable pixels).
+Incab base fonts size is 22px for Android use sp (scalable pixels).
 Some application may suit Mobile fonts sizes depending on use.

 <table class="table table-bordered">
       <thead class="thead-light">